FusionAuth/fusionauth-site/DocsDevREADME.md

 ### Docs Navigation

 Make descriptions full sentences.
-They must end in a period or other punctuation.
+They must end in a period.
+Titles, on the other hand, should not end with punctuation.

 If you want to order pages within a section, use `navOrder`.
 The default value for every page is [defined here](https://github.com/FusionAuth/fusionauth-site/blob/main/astro/src/content/config.js#L61).